noteeeeee/blog-example/README.md

 ## Configuring .env

+- **APP_BASEURL** is likely used to define the base URL for generating URLs within a sitemap in your application.
+A sitemap is a file that lists all the pages of a website to help search engines understand the site's structure and content.

 - **API_BASEURL**: This environment variable appears to define the base URL for the API.
 In this case, it's set to `http://127.0.0.1:3001`, which corresponds to the local development server's address (localhost) and port (3001).
 This variable is likely used by the client-side code to make API requests.

 - **JWT_SECRET**: This environment variable seems to hold the secret key used for JSON Web Token (JWT) generation and validation.
 JWTs are often used for authentication and authorization purposes.
 The value `12345678` is likely a placeholder, and in a real application, you would want to use a more secure and random string as the JWT secret.